ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/General/src/mainpage.md

 The benefits of the CMSIS are:

  - CMSIS reduces the learning curve, development costs, and time-to-market.
 Developers can write software quicker through a variety of easy-to-use, standardized software interfaces.
  - Consistent software interfaces improve the software portability and re-usability.
 Generic software libraries and interfaces provide consistent software framework.
  - It provides interfaces for debug connectivity, debug peripheral views, software delivery, and device support to reduce time-to-market for new microcontroller deployment.
  - It allows to use the compiler of your choice, as it is compiler independent and thus supported by mainstream compilers.
  - It enhances program debugging with peripheral information for debuggers and ITM channels for printf-style output.
  - CMSIS is delivered in CMSIS-Pack format which enables fast software delivery, simplifies updates, and enables consistent integration into development tools.
  - CMSIS-Zone will simplify system resource and partitioning as it manages the configuration of multiple processors, memory areas, and peripherals.
- - Continuous integration is common practice for most software developers nowadays.
-CMSIS-Build supports these workflows and makes continuous testing and validation easier.
+ - IDE and Continuous Integration (CI) are important workflows for embedded software developers.
+The CMSIS-Toolbox provides command-line build tools with CMake backend and integration into IDEs such as VS Code.

 ## Development {#development}

 CMSIS is defined in close cooperation with various silicon and software vendors and provides a common approach to interface to peripherals, real-time operating systems, and middleware components.
 It is intended to enable the combination of software components from multiple vendors.

 CMSIS is open-source and collaboratively developed.
 The repository for the base components is [github.com/Arm-software/CMSIS_6](https://github.com/ARM-software/CMSIS_6).

-## CodingRules {#coding_rules}
+## Coding Rules {#coding_rules}

 The CMSIS uses the following essential coding rules and conventions:

  - Compliant with ANSI C (C99) and C++ (C++03).
- - Uses ANSI C standard data types defined in \b <stdint.h>.
+ - Uses ANSI C standard data types defined in **<stdint.h>**.
  - Variables and parameters have a complete data type.
- - Expressions for \c \#define constants are enclosed in parenthesis.
+ - Expressions for `#define` constants are enclosed in parenthesis.
  - Conforms to MISRA 2012 (but does not claim MISRA compliance).
 MISRA rule violations are documented.

 In addition, the CMSIS recommends the following conventions for identifiers: